eoscostarica/evodex/src/routes/FAQ/Faq.md

 > ## Why does the price change with higher amounts?

 The price of a token swap is determined by the balances of the pool.
-If the liquidity is low compared to the amount you want to exchange you can suffer from slippage of the prices.
+If the liquidity is low compared to the amount you want to exchange you can suffer price slippage.